 We anticipate that Enslaved.org -- the LOD, journal, stories, and resources -- will be an ongoing project for decades as the need to find those enslaved is great and the possible datasets for inclusion are many.

 Henry Louis Gates, Jr., Hutchins Center for African & African American Research at Harvard University

-Steven Niven, Hutchins Center for African & African American Research at Harvard University
+Steven J. Niven, Hutchins Center for African & African American Research at Harvard University

 Daryle Williams, University of Maryland